 Known for his willingness to fight in different weight classes throughout his 24 years long career, Sam Langford started his professional boxing career as a lightweight.
-Moreover, he proceeded to compete in welterweight, middleweight, and heavyweight as well.
+Moreover, he also competed in welterweight, middleweight, and heavyweight.

 Sam was a fierce puncher despite his short stature.
 Additionally, he also had a never-give-up attitude and was tough to beat, making him a vicious opponent for any boxer.

 Langford’s professional career began when he was just 16 years old against Jack McVicker.
 It was a knockout victory for Sam in his debut match.

 Shortly after his professional debut, Langford got a chance to fight for the lightweight division world champion title against Joe Grans.
 Joe Grans was the first black man to win a world championship.